 Seniors have opportunities every week in the fall and early winter to visit with college representatives visiting our campus.
 Students work closely with the college counselors to see that every application is complete before it is mailed.
 College counselors help students gather letters of recommendation and offer detailed guidance to students related to their list of college choices.
 Virtually every senior applies to multiple colleges, some deemed to be reach schools and some safety schools.
 At the end of the journey, our goal is that every senior will have more than one exciting acceptance.

-Stratford students and parents should refer to the College Office tabs under the student and parent portals for up to date information relevant to college rep visits, local scholarships, forms and specific guidelines pertaining to their particular class and graduation year.
+Stratford upper school students and parents should refer to the Stratford Futures box under Resources in My Stratford for up-to-date information relevant to college rep visits, local scholarships, forms and specific guidelines pertaining to their particular class and graduation year.

 Stratford Academy’s Counseling Department provides support services to students who may be experiencing any impediments to the process of learning.
 Interventions include but are not limited to short term counseling and guidance, crisis intervention and referrals to appropriate community resources.
 Provided also are opportunities and support for strengthening social and emotional development in the context of identifying and reinforcing individual student strengths.
 Through the implementation of age appropriate programs and educational opportunities we work diligently to promote and foster a climate that is inclusive and thorough.